algolia/algoliasearch-client-kotlin/guide/Migrate_1.4.x_1.5.x.md

 // alternately - for Gradle version < 6.0, use the following
 // implementation "com.algolia:algoliasearch-client-kotlin-jvm:$kotlin_client_version"
 ```
-Otherwise, nothing have be changed.
+Otherwise, nothing has to be changed.

 ## Serialization
 A significant part of the public API was renamed or extracted to a separate package.